Script Development / Simple Cache DFF.CACHE

 String Methods

-Methods related to values written via DFF.CACHE.set(...)
+Methods for operating on values written via the DFF.CACHE.set(...) method.

 DFF.CACHE.set(...)

-Parameter |
+| Parameter |

 Type |